“Be imitators of Christ.” — from I Cor 11:1

 Imitation can be a good thing, but it has its limits.
 He could imitate his dad, but he couldn’t actually shave since he didn’t yet have a beard.
 He could imitate Klingon Worf, but he wasn’t actually ever going to be a Klingon.
 Obviously – right?

 Yet, so many of us when we imitate Jesus, forget we are not Jesus.
 The followers of Jesus do a lot of damage when they forget this.
-Jesus had the right to do things we will never have the right to do – like judge others, like turn the temple tables over, like speak with an ultimate authority, like claim to know the motivation of others, like believe we are always right, like exclude and hurt those we don’t agree with.
+Jesus had the right to do things we will never have the right to do – like judge others, like turn the temple tables over, like speak with an ultimate authority, like claim to know the motivation of others, like believe we are always right.
 The list goes on.

 We should imitate Christ, but humbly – remembering we worship God best when we give up our desires and needs in order to care for others.